pzembrod/cc64/C-lang-subset.md

 This is indended for use in header files for enhanced [runtime libraries](Runtime-libs.md) and not for use in hand-written C code.

-### extern declarations with *=
+### function type modifier `_fastcall`

-*= declares a function that are implemented as assembler routines elsewhere.
+The `_fastcall` modifier for function declarations is intended for functions that are implemented in assembly elsewhere.
-Such routine can take one char parameter in a or one int parameter in a/x or no parameter at all and can return a char value in a or an int value in a/x. cc64 will call these fast functions with a simple jsr without allocating a stack frame on the local variable stack, so such functions can be very fast.
-Let's call such functions fast functions.
-Note: In the compiler sources they so far go by the unfortunate name of stdfctn.
+`_fastcall` routine can take one `char` parameter in a or one `int` parameter in a/x or no parameter at all and can return a `char` value in a or an `int` value in a/x. cc64 calls `_fastcall` functions with a simple and fast `jsr` without allocating a stack frame on the local variable stack.

-The value after *= is the address of the routine.
+`_fastcall` functions must be assigned their address with *= declarations.
+E.g.

 ```
-extern char chrin()  *= 0xffcf ;
+extern _fastcall char chrin()  *= 0xffcf;
-extern char chrout() *= 0xffd2 ;
+extern _fastcall char chrout() *= 0xffd2;
 ```
-would make the C64 Kernal routines chrin and chrout accessible from cc64 C code.
+makes the C64 Kernal routines CHRIN and CHROUT accessible from cc64 C code.
-Note that the return type of chrout() has been chosen as char though the routine doesn't return anything except in case of an error which is signalled by the Kernal via a set carry flag, but cc64 can't check that.
+Note that the return type of chrout() has been chosen as char though the routine doesn't return anything except in case of an error which is signaled by the Kernal via a set carry flag, but cc64 can't check that.

-One caveat: A fast function's name will evaluate to its address, but it can't be called through a function pointer variable, as the parameter wouldn't be passed properly.
-It is not clear how this could be solved generically.
+One caveat: A `_fastcall` function's name will evaluate to its address, but it can't be called through a function pointer variable, as the parameter wouldn't be passed properly. `_fastcall` function pointers should be possible but don't work yet.

-Obviously it would be attractive to implement this parameter passing even for C functions that don't have local variables.
+Obviously it would also be attractive to enable `_fastcall` parameter passing even for C functions that don't have local variables and only one parameter.